-This Proxy Statement is being furnished to stockholders in connection with the solicitation of proxies by the Board of Directors of First Cash Financial Services, Inc., a Delaware corporation (the "Company"), for use at the Annual Meeting of Stockholders of the Company (the "Annual Meeting") to be held at the Company's corporate offices located at 690 East Lamar Boulevard, Suite 400, Arlington, Texas 76011 at 10:00 a.m.
-CDT, on Tuesday, June 12, 2012, and at any adjournments thereof for the purpose of considering and voting upon the matters set forth in the accompanying Notice of Annual Meeting of Stockholders.
-This Proxy Statement and the accompanying form of proxy are first being mailed to stockholders on or about May 3, 2012.
+This Proxy Statement is being furnished to stockholders in connection with the solicitation of proxies by the Board of Directors ("Board of Directors") of First Cash Financial Services, Inc., a Delaware corporation (the "Company"), for use at the Annual Meeting of Stockholders of the Company (the "Annual Meeting") to be held at the Company's corporate offices located at 690 East Lamar Boulevard, Suite 400, Arlington, Texas 76011 at 10:00 a.m.
+CDT, on Monday, June 23, 2014, and at any adjournments thereof for the purpose of considering and voting upon the matters set forth in the accompanying Notice of Annual Meeting of Stockholders.
+The Company is mailing a printed copy of this Proxy Statement, a proxy card and the 2013 Annual Report of the Company to certain of its registered stockholders who have not consented to electronic delivery of their proxy materials on or about May 5, 2014, and a Notice of Internet Availability to all other stockholders beginning May 7, 2014.

-The close of business on April 18, 2012 has been fixed as the record date for the determination of stockholders entitled to notice of and to vote at the Annual Meeting and any adjournment thereof.
-As of the record date, there were 28,609,333 shares of the Company's common stock, par value \$.01 per share ("Common Stock"), issued and outstanding.
+The close of business on April 25, 2014 has been fixed as the record date for the determination of stockholders entitled to notice of and to vote at the Annual Meeting and any adjournment thereof.
+As of the record date, there were 28,953,035 shares of the Company's common stock, par value \$.01 per share ("Common Stock"), issued and outstanding.
 The presence, in person or by proxy, of a majority of the outstanding shares of Common Stock on the record date is necessary to constitute a quorum at the Annual Meeting.
 Abstentions and broker non-votes will be counted as present for the purposes of determining the presence of a quorum.
 A broker non-vote occurs when a bank, broker or other nominee who holds shares for another person returns a proxy but does not vote on a particular item, usually because the nominee does not have discretionary voting authority for that item and has not received instructions from the owner of the shares.